nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Unit Testing - Exercises/FightingArena/README.md

 	"WarriorTests" - here you should place all code testing the "Warrior" and its functionality "ArenaTests" - here you should place all code testing the "Arena" and its functionality

+Your job now is to write unit tests on the provided project and its functionality.
+You should test exactly every part of the code inside the "Warrior" and "Arena" classes:

+	You should test all the constructors
+	You should test all properties (getters and setters) You should test all the methods and validations inside the class